Drowning in support emails while trying to grow your business?

 - Detailed analytics and reporting to get insights into customer satisfaction levels

-- A free plan is available with limitations.
+Pricing: A free plan is available for up to two agents.
 Paid plans start at $15/user/month.

 5. HubSpot Service Hub – Best for HubSpot Users